1. What career accomplishment makes you most proud?

 Like addressing weaknesses, when a candidate talks about their strengths, it shows their level of self-awareness and humility.
-This also gives the applicant a chance to discuss how their best qualities align with the needs of the role and even demonstrate how they will use their strengths to help the company reach its goals.
+This interview question also gives the applicant a chance to discuss how their best qualities align with the needs of the role and even demonstrate how they will use their strengths to help the company reach its goals.

 7. Tell me about a difficult work situation and how you overcame it.